 Rather than go into details that are already covered in great detail on the Arduino web page, just follow the instructions in the following link and then return here.

 Use the link to either the ZIP or TAR file at the bottom of our GitHub page here:

 Unzip the file into the Arduino IDE project folder¶

 DCC-EX provides you with an example configuration file.
-This file holds settings that you can change for things like your choice of motor controller, Wifi login credentials, etc. Rather than a future update potentially have you lose any changes you make to your configuration, we give this file a different name and leave it up to you to edit if you need to.
+This file holds settings that you can change for things like your choice of motor controller, WiFi login credentials, etc. Rather than a future update potentially causing you to lose any changes you make to your configuration, we give this file a different name and leave it up to you to edit if you need to.
 Simply rename this file to

 Run the Arduino IDE¶